Click here to listen to a reading of this blog:

-Both taken with no make up on, no filters or edits, first thing in the morning and just out the shower.
+Both of the below photos were taken with no make up on, no filters or edits, first thing in the morning and just out the shower.

-In the first photo I was incredibly ill.
-I was hypothyroid with low iron stores and refused medication for my thyroid.
-I was told I was ‘borderline’ and so didn’t need thyroid medication.
+In the first photo, I was incredibly ill.
+I was hypothyroid with low iron stores and was refused medication for my thyroid.
+I was told I was ‘only borderline‘ based on my TSH level and so didn’t need thyroid medication.
 I was told that iron tablets would fix everything.

 I waited a few more months and got no better.
 I actually got worse.
 I was then put on Levothyroxine and I was officially ‘mildly hypothyroid’ going by the TSH test.
 Does it look ‘mild’ to you?